Heguanzi: Author

 Little is known about Master Pheasant Caps anonymous author or compiler, or according to some, authors or compilers.
 Since its reevaluation after the 1973 Mawangdui discovery, a considerable part of Heguanzi scholarship has focused on the provenance and dates of the person Heguanzi, with the current consensus that he was from the southern state of Chu and lived circa the second half of the 3rd century BCE.
-Internal evidence from the Heguanzi confirms the early Han view that Master Pheasant Cap came from Chu, such as a chapter 9 list of official titles typically used in Chu, for example, lingyin (令尹) for "prime minister"; as well as linguistic parallels in terminology and rhyme found in other early texts associated with Chu (e.g., Songs of Chu).
+Internal evidence from the Heguanzi confirms the early Han view that Master Pheasant Cap came from Chu, such as a chapter 9 list of official titles typically used in Chu, for example, for "prime minister"; as well as linguistic parallels in terminology and rhyme found in other early texts associated with Chu (e.g., Songs of Chu).
 However, the Heguanzi predominantly mentions the northern state of Zhao.
 While Chinese classics typically refer to historical events, the Heguanzi (chap.
 12) only mentions one datable event, Zhao general Pang Xuan's victory in 242 BCE.